nymtech/nym/nym-network-monitor/README.md

 Monitors the Nym network by sending itself packages across the mixnet.

-Network monitor is running two tokio tasks, one manages mixnet client and another manages monitoring itself.
+Network monitor is running two tokio tasks, one manages mixnet clients and another manages monitoring itself.
 Monitor is designed to be driven externally, via an HTTP api.
 This means that it does not do any monitoring unless driven by something like [`locust`](https://locust.io/).
 This allows us to tailor the load externally, potentially distributing it across multiple monitors.

 ### Client manager